Family Encyclopedia >> Home & Garden

 1. "Every room needs one" FALSE

-The minimum required by the law of February 5, 2013 is one smoke detector per dwelling.
+The law of February 5, 2013 requires a minimum of one smoke detector per dwelling.

 2. "You need them on all floors" TRUE